slonoed/slonoed.github.io/_posts/2017-01-20-redux-in-closurescript-with-rum.markdown

   [state-atom]
   (+form (r/react state-atom)))
 ```
-It renders header and input with name from state.
+It renders header and input with name from the state.
 Notice `on-change` handler.
-It doesn't change state directly (and it can't because state map is immutable).
-Instead it calls dispatch.
+It doesn't change the state directly (and it can't do because state map is immutable).
+Instead of it calls dispatch.

-Sometimes you don't want to pass state through components tree.
+Sometimes you don't want to pass state through the components tree.
 In this case you can use `redux.flow/state` directly, but don't change it.
-For big codebase you can add getter.
+For a big codebase you can add getter.

 Last part is the `src/redux/core.cljs` file.
 It ties all things together and provides start point plus some dev tools.